MaibornWolff/serverless-metric-dashboard/example/azure/Readme.md

 5. Login to the Azure CLI using `az login`.
 This should open a new tab in the default browser and you will be asked to login.
 Alternative ways to login can be found [here](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest).

-6. Set all settings in `required-settings.properties` file apart from cosmosConnectionString.
+6. Set all settings in [required-settings.properties](required-settings.properties) file apart from cosmosConnectionString.
 These settings need to be changed because Azure requires unique resource names in some cases.
-Other settings like the deployment location can be modified in `optional-settings.properties`.
+Other settings like the deployment location can be modified in [optional-settings.properties](optional-settings.properties).

 7. Run `create-resources.sh` in the functions/image-processor directory.
 The script will create all necessary resources for the function example to work.
 The script uses the Azure CLI.
 Azure CLI commands wait until the resource deployment is finished which can take several minutes in some cases (especially Azure CosmosDB).
 The script will ask you to directly continue with the VM setup (see next step).